Skip to main content

 :q

-• Before starting, add the following configurations to /etc/hosts to avoid UnknownHostException:
+Before starting, you can add the following configuration to /etc/hosts to avoid UnknownHostException errors:

 127.0.0.1 adhoc-1